Hotspot Shield Review 2025: Does It Secure Your Data?

 Bottom line: Is Hotspot Shield a good VPN?

 Yes, Hotspot Shield is a good VPN with a few minor drawbacks.
-It’s available on a multitude of devices and operating systems and has a great array of servers and countries to choose from.
+It’s available on a multitude of devices and operating systems and has a great array of servers and countries in its network.
 It even comes with a free version with some limitations.

 But if you want a VPN that values privacy above all else, check out our full list of the best VPNs.
 We also have a full NordVPN vs. Hotspot Shield comparison if you want to see how it compares to one of the top providers.